Invoice and receipt

 Right from freelancers to small businesses, medium-scale to full-fledged businesses, every work that needs to record sales transactions can use an invoice.
 This legal document is generally issued by sellers, merchants, traders, and vendors.

 Even a bill issued by the hospital, garage, or repair shop can be stated as an invoice.
-Accounting departments, customer service staff, sales staff issue invoices to customers.
+Accounting departments, customer service staff, and sales staff issue invoices to customers.

-Difference between an invoice and a receipt
+The difference between an invoice and a receipt

 An invoice is issued before the payment is made.
 A receipt is issued after payment is made.